Providing advice to others is a professional privilege.

-These advisors are not likely to tell you what you want to hear, but they tell it to you ‘straight.’
+These advisors are not likely to tell you what you want to hear, but they will tell it to you ‘straight.’
 Most likely the best advisors will tell you precisely what you don’t want to hear.
 Ignore them at your peril.

 The three prerequisites for giving, and receiving free, and frank advice are: